10 Coldest Cities in the World – 2023 Update

 The 10 Coldest Cities in the World

 The list of the top 10 coldest cities in the world includes only those with at least 100,000 residents, resulting in some notable omissions.
 At 5°F, Oymyakon in Russia has one of the lowest average annual temperatures in the world.
 It still doesn’t make this list because, with fewer than 1,000 residents, there isn’t much civilization to experience amid the cold.
-When you visit the cities listed here, it isn’t just the cold that’s surprising but also how many people can live in it year-round.
+When you visit the cities listed here, it isn’t just the surprising cold but also how many people can live in it year-round.

 1. Yakutsk, Russia